 Commissioners are required to confirm any personal interests which may lead to conflicts of interest upon nomination to exercise any of the Commission's functions.
-A Conflict of Interest Register form will be completed for the matter and posted to the Commission's web page for the matter.
-If an actual conflict exists, the Chair must not appoint that Commissioner.
-If the conflict is potential or perceived, the Chair will decide, based on the advice of the OIPC and the Chair's own judgment, whether to appoint the Commissioner.
+When a conflict of interest arises, a Conflict of Interest Register form will be completed for the matter and posted to the Commission's web page for the matter.
+If an actual conflict exists, the Chair must appoint another Commissioner.
+If the conflict is potential or perceived, the Chair will decide, based on the advice of the OIPC, whether to appoint the Commissioner.